 "Team work in Mum's treatment - and a lost wedding ring!"

-About: General practices in Lanarkshire General practices in Lanarkshire Scottish Ambulance Service / Emergency Ambulance Scottish Ambulance Service Emergency Ambulance EH12 9EB University Hospital Wishaw / Care of the Elderly University Hospital Wishaw Care of the Elderly ML2 0DP University Hospital Wishaw / Emergency department University Hospital Wishaw Emergency department ML2 0DP University Hospital Wishaw / General Medicine University Hospital Wishaw General Medicine ML2 0DP University Hospital Wishaw / Physiotherapy University Hospital Wishaw Physiotherapy ML2 0DP University Hospital Wishaw / Trauma & orthopaedics University Hospital Wishaw Trauma & orthopaedics ML2 0DP
+About: General practices in Lanarkshire General practices in Lanarkshire Scottish Ambulance Service / Emergency Ambulance Scottish Ambulance Service Emergency Ambulance EH12 9EB University Hospital Wishaw / Accident & Emergency University Hospital Wishaw Accident & Emergency ML2 0DP University Hospital Wishaw / Care of the Elderly (Wards 9-12) University Hospital Wishaw Care of the Elderly (Wards 9-12) ML2 0DP University Hospital Wishaw / General Medicine (Wards 5 & 8) University Hospital Wishaw General Medicine (Wards 5 & 8) ML2 0DP University Hospital Wishaw / Physiotherapy University Hospital Wishaw Physiotherapy ML2 0DP University Hospital Wishaw / Trauma & orthopaedics University Hospital Wishaw Trauma & orthopaedics ML2 0DP

 Posted by Manzana (as ),